benvacha/mrkdwn/README.md

 ### Inline Codes
 - Pairs of one or more backticks on the same line will be markuped to code tags.
 - Pairs of n backticks can contain groups of less than n backticks.
-- Most special characters, except `& # ;`, are markuped to their ascii representation.
+- All special characters are markuped to their ascii representation.
 - Must contain at least one whitespace or non backtick character.

 ###### mrkdwn